 - Lesson 1 and 12 are given from 17h30 till 21h, with a sandwich break in the middle.
-Location: Ghent University, UGain, building 60, Technologiepark Zwijnaarde. - The other lessons are given online from 19h till 22h. - Dates may change due to unforeseen reasons.
+Location: Ghent University, UGain, building 60, Technologiepark Zwijnaarde.
+The ideal opportunity to network with the other participants.
+There is also the possibility to follow these lessons online. - The other lessons are given online from 19h till 22h. - There is no class on 2 November and on 9 November 2023. - Dates may change due to unforeseen reasons.